kapota : “pigeon”

 Practicing reclining pigeon pose helps to ease the process of back bending Yoga postures like Urdhva Danurasana or Paschimottanasana.
 This is because it releases tension in your hips and hamstrings, which are responsible for keeping you from performing these Yoga poses with ease.
 Yoga practitioners find this pose helpful when they need some time off from intense Yoga practices such as Ashtanga Vinyasa Flow classes, etc.

 Supta Kapotasana is ideal for beginners.
 However, like other yoga poses, it also requires some level of caution.
 Here are some of the things you should keep in mind while performing this pose.

-People suffering from knee injuries or sacroiliac condition should avoid practicing this asana.
-If you experience tingling, numbness or pain in your hips, legs or lower back, immediately stop performing the Reclining Pigeon Pose.
+People suffering from knee injuries or sacroiliac conditions should avoid practicing this asana.
+If you experience tingling, numbness, or pain in your hips, legs, or lower back, immediately stop performing the Reclining Pigeon Pose.

 Also, if you face any discomfort while getting up from or going down on the floor, then you can give this pose a miss.
 In case of inflammations, it is better to refrain from practicing this asana.

 You should also consult your physician before starting the Supta Kapotasana if you have recently undertaken knee, hip, or lower back surgery.

 - Chair Pigeon Pose (You can perform it while you are seated on a chair as well)